-Van Zant and Gary Rossington wrote this one night when they were in Miami with Steve Cropper and producer Tom Dowd.
+According to Skynyrd guitarist Gary Rossington (in an interview with Paul Ingles), he and Ronnie Van Zant wrote this one night when they were in Miami with Steve Cropper and producer Tom Dowd.
 Cropper, the guitarist for the legendary Stax Records band Booker T. & the MG's, gave them some ideas.

 Three members of Lynyrd Skynyrd died in a plane crash just three days after this album was released.
 The album had to be given a new cover, because the original one portrayed the group surrounded by flames.